Rumination (psychology)

-Rumination is the focused attention on the symptoms of one's distress, and on its possible causes and consequences, as opposed to its solutions, according to the Response Styles Theory proposed by Nolen-Hoeksema (1998).

-Because the Response Styles Theory has been empirically supported, this model of rumination is the most widely used conceptualization.
-Other theories, however, have proposed different definitions for rumination.
+Rumination is the focused attention on the symptoms of one's mental distress.
+In 1991, Nolen-Hoeksema proposed the Response Styles Theory, which is the most widely used conceptualization model of rumination.
+However, other theories have proposed different definitions for rumination.
 For example, in the Goal Progress Theory, rumination is conceptualized not as a reaction to a mood state, but as a "response to failure to progress satisfactorily towards a goal".
-As such, both rumination and worry are associated with anxiety and other negative emotional states; however, its measures have not been unified.
+According to multiple studies, rumination is a mechanism that develops and sustains psychopathological conditions such as anxiety, depression, and other negative mental disorders.
+There are some defined models of rumination, mostly interpreted by the measurement tools.
 Multiple tools exist to measure ruminative thoughts.
 Treatments specifically addressing ruminative thought patterns are still in the early stages of development.

 Theories

 Response styles theory

 Response styles theory (RST) initially defined rumination as passively and repetitively focusing on one's symptoms of depression and the possible causes and consequences of these symptoms.
-As evidence for this definition, rumination has been implicated in the development, maintenance, and aggravation of both depressive symptoms as well as episodes of major depression.
+As evidence for this definition, rumination has been implicated in the development, maintenance, and aggravation of both depressive symptoms, as well as episodes of major depression.
 Recently, RST has expanded the definition of rumination beyond depression to include passive and repetitive focus on the causes, consequences, and symptoms of one's distress in general.
 This change was made because rumination has been implicated in a host of disorders, not just depression.

 RST also contends that positive distraction is the healthy alternative to rumination, where focus is directed to positive stimuli instead of to distress.
 However, the literature suggests that positive distraction may not be as potent a tool as once thought.

 Specifically, the S-REF model defines rumination as "repetitive thoughts generated by attempts to cope with self-discrepancy that are directed primarily toward processing the content of self-referent information and not toward immediate goal-directed action."
-Put more simply, when a person ruminates, he or she aims to answer questions such as:
+Put more simply, when a person ruminates, they aim to answer questions such as: